Sucina: History

-At the beginning of the 18th century during Murcia’s agricultural period, Sucina was a dependent town within Murcia’s jurisdiction.
+At the beginning of the 18th century during Murcia's agricultural period, Sucina was a dependent town within Murcia's jurisdiction.
 Shortly thereafter, a local parish in Sucina was formed in 1744 by Don Balthazar Artega y Gamba, with the parish represented by a priest from La Orden de Los Clérigos Menores (The order of the young clergy), Don Juan Matheo.
 In 1768, 919 parishioners were recorded.
-In the early 19th century, between 1820-1823, Sucina’s Ayuntamiento was erected.
+In the early 19th century, between 1820 and 1823, Sucina's Ayuntamiento was erected.
 Around this era, construction was underway for the inhabitants of the town, whereby 50 terraced houses were built including 400 semi-detached homes, purely for the town's labourers.

 Geography

 The land is dry with no river or lake nearby.
 Therefore, the source of water is rain.